TrueStart's retail innovation hub in London

 "Entrepreneurs are our stars"

-We have been on a very steep learning curve from Day 1.
+We've been on a very steep learning curve from Day 1.
 But the main thing we have learned is to maintain independence and never to compromise the entrepreneurs' decision-making because they are our stars.
 We have also learned that every team and every deal is completely different.

 Do big retailers with a dominant market share really need innovation?